InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

-# Technical steps
+# Command-line git steps for creating a new Pattern

-If you are unfamiliar with git or github, you can either:
-  * follow the technical instructions below (command line) or
-  * [use Github's GUI-based application](https://desktop.github.com/) (its rather nice and makes everything easier for a beginner).

 If you want to contribute, the workflow is done through branches.
 You can see the available branches of this repository at [the branches URL](https://github.com/paypal/InnerSourcePatterns/branches)